manics/aws-ecr-registry-cleaner/README.md

 If it's added in the future this utility will not be needed.

-## TODOs

-- pagination for listing repositories and images

 ## Build and run locally

 You must install [Go 1.20](https://tip.golang.org/doc/go1.20).